respi-project/website/content/en/post/2020-03-23-ventilation-emergency-mask-for-hospital-ventilators/index.md

   file: featured.png
   preview_only: false
 ---
-There is a "ready to be printed" adapter to us a snorkelling mask as an oxygen mask.
+There is a "ready to be printed" adapter to use a snorkelling mask as an oxygen mask.

 {{< youtube w4Csqdxkrfw >}}

 * Hospitals can apply for printed parts!
 * Makers are asked to help printing more parts!

 For more information please visit: